 Remember that, while an MP has no obligation to take up your case, they have a duty to respond to their constituents.

-If your MP does take up your case, it’s likely that most of your dealings will be a caseworker or other office staff rather than the MP directly.
+If your MP does take up your case, it’s likely that most of your dealings will be with a caseworker or other office staff rather than the MP directly.

 Your MP can raise your case with the Home Office.